netobserv/network-observability-operator/docs/FlowCollector.md

-processor defines the settings of the component that receives the flows from the agent, enriches them, and forwards them to the Loki persistence layer.
+`processor` defines the settings of the component that receives the flows from the agent, enriches them, generates metrics, and forwards them to the Loki persistence layer and/or any available exporter.

 <table>
     <thead>